JeremyDForsythe/icecream-tutorials/Tutorial1_InstallingQGIS/Tutorial1_InstallingQGIS.md

 ## Installing QGIS

 Head over to <a href="https://qgis.org/en/site/forusers/download.html]" target="_blank">https://qgis.org/en/site/forusers/download.html</a> and download the stable version of QGIS for your operating system (e.g., Mac, Windows or Linux).
+You already have another version of QGIS installed, we recommend update to the latest stable version, so that your screen matches the tutorials.

 **NOTE: QGIS offers a latest release of its software which is cutting edge and unstable.
 I suggest downloading the Long Term Release (LTR), which is stable and easier to use.
 See images below for each operating system:**